ParallelStableGAN/stableGAN/README.md

 # Prediction GAN #

+Distributed Parallel Version of Prediction GAN.

+Alex Reustle and Charles Hastings

+The readme from the original authors follows below.

 ## Introduction ##
 This is a Pytorch implementation of the Prediction method presented in the following paper: